emjelde/BigDecimal-as/README.md

 *Now with added _enterpriseyness_!!*

-This project is a continuation of the de-facto [ActionScript3 BigDecimal](http://code.google.com/p/bigdecimal/) implementation focusing on
+This project is a continuation of the [ActionScript3 BigDecimal](http://code.google.com/p/bigdecimal/) implementation focusing on

 * Correctness
 * Performance